Enekoassets/bvhTools/docs/functionalities/examples/index.md

 # 🧑‍🔬 Simple Examples <!-- {docsify-ignore} -->
+Here you can find some simple examples of typical BVH edition pipelines that may appear.

-## Example 1 (read -> rotate skeleton -> write)
+## Example 1 (read -> rotate and move skeleton -> write)
-Load a BVH file, rotate it 90 degrees on the vertical axis, center it in the world and write the new animation
+Load a BVH file, rotate it 90 degrees on the vertical axis, center it in the world and write the new animation.

 ```python
 from bvhTools import bvhIO